ankitects/anki-manual/searching.md

 `rated:31:4`
 cards answered Easy (4) in the last month

-For speed, rating searches are limited to 31 days.
+Rating searches had been limited to 31 days before version 2.1.39.

 ## Matching special characters